 - Basic – at a cost of $31/month and with support for up to 300 users, this option allows you to run light productivity tools and web browsers.
 Clients will get 2vCPU, 4GB RAM, and 128 GB Storage.

-- Premium – the last option costs $66/month and gives you access to 4vCPU, 16 GB of RAM, and 128 GB of storage.
+- Premium – the last option costs $66/month and provides access to 4vCPU, 16 GB of RAM, and 128 GB of storage.
 With this you get support for up to 300 users and can run high-performance workloads and heavier data processing.

 If your organization is a larger one, then the Business edition is not going to be adequate for you.
-The Windows 365 Enterprise edition will best serve large businesses that may be interested in integrating the desktops with their existing Azure virtual network, have endpoint security with comprehensive features as well as single sign-on.
+The Windows 365 Enterprise edition will best serve large businesses.
+It’s especially helpful for those interested in integrating the desktops with their existing Azure virtual network.
+And they’ll have endpoint security with comprehensive features as well as single sign-on.

 In addition, you’ll be able to use other features including Universal Print, troubleshooting, etc. Also, the provisioning process can be configured and tailored to meet the specific needs of your organization.